 Absolutely.
 Perhaps you presented your story at an event, or created a slide presentation or video.
 We can link to these additional resources from the web summary.

-The case studies include some details about the featured company, their goals and challenges prior to SAFe, why they chose SAFe, the rollout, training provided, who was involved, challenges overcome, best practices along the way, areas of focus (eg. DevOps, Agile Contracting, etc.), and specific results.
-For examples, please check out our collection of published case studies at scaledagileframework.com/case-studies.
+Customer stories include some details about the featured company, their goals and challenges prior to SAFe, why they chose SAFe, the rollout, training provided, who was involved, challenges overcome, best practices along the way, areas of focus (eg. DevOps, Agile Contracting, etc.), and specific results.
+For examples, please check out our collection of published customer stories.

 When applicable, Scaled Agile Partners are mentioned in the case study with permission of the enterprise.
 Additionally, when a Partner is involved, we interview the Partner for details about the implementation.

 Nominate the SAFe story at scaledagile.com/submit-study.
-Your submission will start the process for us to review your summary, determine its potential, and assign a case study specialist to work with you and the enterprise in developing the narrative.
+Your submission will start the process for us to review your summary, determine its potential, and assign a customer story specialist to work with you and the enterprise in developing the narrative.

 Take notes and benchmark progress and results as your implementation develops.
 Document the details such as type of training provided, number of people involved, when you launched trains, and some of the challenges and milestones that made a difference.
 Also, begin following potential success metrics such as time-to-market, quality improvements, productivity, employee engagement, and any results that improved overall outcomes for the business.

 Also, major transformations don’t come without their challenges.
 Documenting your bumps in the road—and particularly how you dealt with them—will give readers some valuable insights into how they can succeed in their own journey.

-We’re delighted to take submissions for case study presentations at the SAFe Summit and any conferences we host in the future.
-Keep in mind that we receive more case study submissions for the Summit than we have available speaking slots, so not all studies will accepted for the Summit (even when they are accepted for general publication).
+We’re delighted to take submissions for customer story presentations at the SAFe Summit and any conferences we host in the future.
+Keep in mind that we receive more submissions for the Summit than we have available speaking slots, so not all studies will accepted for the Summit (even when they are accepted for general publication).

 Summit acceptance criteria is based on what we believe to be most relevant and useful to the audience at the time of the event.
 If you have a study you wish to nominate for a Summit presentation, please notify firstname.lastname@example.org.
 Thank you!